AIWolfSharp/AIWolf_NET/README-E.md

     * 1.0.2 : Fix AbstractRoleAssignPlayer's creating a new instance of agent every game.
 This brings the great change of AbstractRoleAssignPlayer's usage.
     * 1.0.4 : Rebuilt on .NET Standard library 1.4.
+    * 1.0.6 : Modifications for the coming AIWolfServer library.
+      * Introduce enumeration type Team.

 ---
 This software is released under the MIT License, see [LICENSE](https://github.com/AIWolfSharp/AIWolf_NET/blob/master/LICENSE).